-No new provisions were made during 2011-12.
+There were no new provisions during 2011/12.

 Revenue Expenditure

 An analysis of the Council's total gross revenue income and expenditure identifying major variances from the original budget is shown below.

 The Council has always adopted the accounting practices recommended by the Chartered Institute of Public Finance and Accountancy.
 These accounts comply fully with their current requirements.